-- 4.1.1 The central principle for all advertisements is that they shall be legal, decent, honest and truthful.
-All advertisements shall be prepared with a sense of responsibility to consumers and society and shall reflect the spirit, not merely the letter, of this Code. - 4.1.2 Marketers shall take account of the Generally Accepted Standards and the Context in which a marketing communication is likely to appear to minimise the risk of causing harm or serious or widespread offence. - 4.1.3 Care shall be taken when featuring or addressing persons Not Yet Adult in advertisements.
-The way in which persons Not Yet Adult perceive and react to advertisements is influenced by their age, experience and the Context in which the message is delivered.
-Advertisements that are acceptable for older teenagers shall not necessarily be acceptable for younger persons Not Yet Adult.
-The Commission shall take those factors into account when assessing whether advertisements comply with the Code. - 4.1.4 Individuals shall be protected from unwarranted infringements of privacy in any advertisements. - 4.1.5 Advertisements for alcoholic drinks shall not be targeted at Persons Not Yet Adult and shall not imply, condone or encourage immoderate, irresponsible or anti-social drinking. - 4.1.6 Advertisements shall not condone or encourage unsafe or inconsiderate driving practices.
-If they make environmental claims, advertisements for motor vehicles, fuel or accessories shall not materially mislead.
+- 4.1.1 The central principle for all advertisements is that they must be legal, decent, honest and truthful.
+All advertisements must be prepared with a sense of responsibility to consumers and society and must reflect the spirit, not merely the letter, of this Code. - 4.1.2 Marketers must take account of the generally accepted standards and the context in which a marketing communication is likely to appear to minimise the risk of causing harm or serious or widespread offence. - 4.1.3 Care must be taken when featuring or addressing persons not yet adult in advertisements.
+The way in which persons not yet adult perceive and react to advertisements is influenced by their age, experience and the context in which the message is delivered.
+Advertisements that are acceptable for older teenagers will not necessarily be acceptable for younger persons not yet adult.
+The Commission must take those factors into account when assessing whether advertisements comply with this Code. - 4.1.4 Individuals must be protected from unwarranted infringements of privacy in any advertisements.

-4.1.7 Advertisements shall distinguish clearly between offers of employment and business opportunities.
-Employment advertisements shall relate to genuine vacancies and potential employees shall not be asked to pay for information.
+- 4.1.5 Advertisements for alcoholic drinks must not be targeted at persons not yet adult and must not imply, condone or encourage immoderate, irresponsible or anti-social drinking. - 4.1.6 Advertisements must not condone or encourage unsafe or inconsiderate driving practices.
+If they make environmental claims, advertisements for motor vehicles, fuel or accessories must not materially mislead. - 4.1.7 Advertisements must distinguish clearly between offers of employment and business opportunities.
+Employment advertisements must relate to genuine vacancies and potential employees must not be asked to pay for information.